sunderedsystems/sunderedcore/docs/creating-a-character.md

 ## Ability Score Increase

-- After choosing an **Echelon**, characters gain 2 more ability points to distribute without penalty over 15.
 - **Every even-numbered level** (including 20), gain **+1 ability point**.
-- Scores may exceed 20 **after** creation, but:
+- Scores may exceed 20 **after** level 1, but:
-  - Every point above 20 must be offset by lowering another score by 1.
+  - Every 2 points above 20 must be offset by lowering another score by 1.

-> Example: If Knowledge is 20 and Influence is 13, raising Knowledge to 21 means lowering Influence to 12 (or any other stat by 1).
+> Example: If Knowledge is 21 and Influence is 13, raising Knowledge to 22 means lowering Influence to 12 (or any other stat by 1).

 ---